 The connector’s Real-Time-Data Server sends live values to Microsoft Excel and provides various options as shown in the following image.

-Real-time data flow may be paused to retain the last values within spreadsheets referencing the RTD server.
+Real-time data flow for the local user may be paused to retain the last values within spreadsheets referencing the RTD server.
 To pause the data flow, tick the “Pause live value updates” box; untick the box to resume updates.
 Pausing live data may be helpful while designing spreadsheets.

 The following data format options are available for copied live values: